minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-task-boxes.md

   thumb:
 ---

-Taskboxes are great for dogs that like to dig or search for their food.
+Task boxes are great for dogs that like to dig or search for their food.
 Also you don't need any specific packages on items for these games but you can use almost anything that is available.
 You can see some examples listed below.

 You can adjust these games to fit your dog's level and it's important to start with something easy.
-Taskboxes with bottles and paper balls are easier.
-Taskboxes with multiple kibble dispenser toys, cans with lids and taped packages are for advanced dogs only.
+Task boxes with bottles and paper balls are easier.
+Task boxes with multiple kibble dispenser toys, cans with lids and taped packages are for advanced dogs only.

 Depending of the content in the box it takes Miki 10-50 minutes to find all his food.

-### 1. Taskbox with paper balls
+### 1. Task box with paper balls

 You need a good size cardboard box and a magazine or two that and some kibble.
 You need to take the staples out of the magazines, so that your dog doesn’t accidentally eat them.